tomhodgins/csson/README.md

 #### Converting a file

-To expand a CSSON file to JSON, supply a pathname to the CLI script as the first argument:
+To convert a CSSON file to JSON, supply a pathname to the CLI script as the first argument:

 ```bash
 $ node cli/node.js path/to/data.csson